Macedon Ranges is located on the Country of the Dja Dja Wurrung, Taungurung and Wurundjeri Woi Wurrung Peoples.

-Dja Dja Wurrung Country stretches from Woodend, Malmsbury and the west side of the Campaspe River in the Macedon Ranges, to Castlemaine and Bendigo in the east, Boort in the north, Donald in the north-west and Mount Avoca in the west, and Creswick in the south west.
+The Dja Dja Wurrung Country stretches from Woodend, to the west side of the Campaspe River in Kyneton, north east to Rochester, Boort in the north, Donald in the north west, St Arnaud and Mount Avoca in the west, and Creswick in the south west.

 For contact details and more information, visit Dja Dja Wurrung clans Aboriginal Corporation

 Taungurung Country includes Kyneton and Carlsruhe on the east side of the Campaspe River in the Macedon Ranges, towards Mount Beauty in the east, Benalla in the north and the top of the Great Dividing Range in the south.

 Taungurung Land and Waters Council are the Registered Aboriginal Party (RAP) that represents the interests of the Taungurung Peoples with respect to culture and country.

 The Taungurung Peoples signed a Recognition and Settlement Agreement with the Victorian Government in 2018.

 For contact details and more information, visit Taungurung Land and Waters Council website

 Wurundjeri Country covers a large area around Melbourne and extends northwards in include Gisborne, Lancefield, Macedon, Riddells Creek and Romsey in the Macedon Ranges.